 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, ketoconazole, rifampin, phenytoin, St. John’s wort, and many anti-fungal medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Vincristine

 There are a number of things you can do to manage the side effects of vincristine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Vincristine can cause serious constipation, abdominal pain and can even lead to a blockage or stoppage of the bowel (called paralytic ileus) if not treated promptly.
 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

 This is a toxicity that affects the nerves.
 The most common affect is called peripheral neuropathy, which affects the nerves in the hands and feet, causing causes a numbness or tingling, often in the pattern of a stocking or glove.
 This can get progressively worse with additional doses of the medication and can lead to difficulty with balance or walking.
 In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
 You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.